wdjose/pse-index-funds/README.md

 Additional Notes on Index Funds Selection and Omission:
 - ATRAM Philippine Equity Smart Index Fund was removed even though it has "Index" in its name, since it mentions in its information disclosure sheet that it combines elements of passive and active management.
 - LandBank Equity [Index] Fund was not included, since it seems LandBank is removing "Index" from the fund's name, and it wasn't mentioned anywhere in the fund information documents that it specifically tracks the PSEi.
+- First Metro Save and Learn Philippine Index Fund was subsequently added to the list, since its fund information sheet says its goal is to track the index.